CIDARLAB/cello/RUN.md

 Cello can be used without downloading/installing anything!
 All you need is a web browser:

 * login at www.cellocad.org
-* specify input promoters (name, REU ON/OFF levels, DNA sequence)
+* specify input promoters (name, RPU ON/OFF levels, DNA sequence)
 * specify output gene(s) (name, DNA sequence)
 * specify Verilog (use the drop-down list to get started with case, assign, or structural Verilog)
 * click "Run":